kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

       - name: module-name-from-label
     ```

-2. The Name or Namespace/Name of a ModuleTemplate CR:
+2. The name or namespace/name of a ModuleTemplate CR:

     ```yaml
     spec: